kedarjoyner/kedarjoyner.github.io/content/posts/hugo-help/index.md

 2. easily upgrade the theme when updates release
 3. protect you from yourself so you don't edit the original theme files

 And guess what?
-If you re-clone your repository that uses the submodule method, your theme's submodules need to be updated too.
+If you re-clone your repository that uses the old submodule method, your theme's submodules need to be updated too or your site just...breaks.
 That took me about 4 hours to figure out.
 Thank you [double-beep](https://stackoverflow.com/a/65745209) on stack overflow.

 Learn more about the pros and cons of setting up a theme from [Nicholas Gracilla](https://stackoverflow.com/a/65745209).